-ENTRY POINT IN THE NAP PROCESS Reviewing the NAP process (D2) Gender-responsive principle Review progress on gender equality and women's empowerment through the NAP process Why is this important?
+Reviewing the NAP process (D2)

+Review progress on gender equality and women's empowerment through the NAP process

 The NAP process is designed to be iterative, with opportunities to review, update and integrate new knowledge and learning over time.
 This iterative process also creates opportunities to assess progress on integrating gender considerations.
 Through reflection and dialogue processes, country NAP teams can identify strengths and weaknesses in relation to gender-responsive approaches.
 This can inform future updates to NAPs (as described in the next entry point).

-What does it look like in practice?
-To review progress on gender equality and women's empowerment through the NAP process, you may consider: Reflecting on the integration of gender considerations in the NAP process, focusing on key entry points and enabling activities as outlined in this toolkit.
-Engaging diverse stakeholders, including women's organizations, representatives of marginalized groups and gender actors, in the review of the NAP process.
-Identifying and sharing successful approaches and insights that can be taken forward.
-Recognizing areas for improvement and lessons learned that should be applied in future updates to NAPs.
-Agreeing on concrete next steps to improve gender-responsiveness in the NAP process as it advances.
-Undertaking a gender analysis of data collected through NAP M&E systems to assess the extent to which the NAP process has generated equitable benefits.
-Conducting gender-focused evaluations of the process and outcomes of the NAP process. ✗ Key Tool #5: Gender-Responsive M&E Gender-responsive M&E can help to identify where progress has been made and where adjustments are needed to maximize the impact of the NAP process on gender equality and women's empowerment.
+To review progress on gender equality and women's empowerment through the NAP process, you may consider:

+- Reflecting on the integration of gender considerations in the NAP process, focusing on key entry points and enabling activities as outlined in this toolkit. - Engaging diverse stakeholders, including women's organizations, representatives of marginalized groups and gender actors, in the review of the NAP process. - Identifying and sharing successful approaches and insights that can be taken forward. - Recognizing areas for improvement and lessons learned that should be applied in future updates to NAPs. - Agreeing on concrete next steps to improve gender-responsiveness in the NAP process as it advances. - Undertaking a gender analysis of data collected through NAP M&E systems to assess the extent to which the NAP process has generated equitable benefits. - Conducting gender-focused evaluations of the process and outcomes of the NAP process.

+Key Tool #5: Gender-Responsive M&E

+Gender-responsive M&E can help to identify where progress has been made and where adjustments are needed to maximize the impact of the NAP process on gender equality and women's empowerment.